kevinrue/GOexpress-original/README.md

   * plot_design() plots the univariate effect of each level of each factor available in the AnnotatedDataFrame on the expression levels of genes associated with a GO term.

+  * overlap_GO() plots the counts of overlapping genes between 2-5 GO terms in a Venn diagram directly printed into a file.
+(Sorry, but the package doing the clearest Venn diagrams does that, and does not offer to directly show the Venn diagram in the standard output.

+  * rerank() allows to reorder the ranked tables of GO terms and genes either by increasing (average) rank or decreasing (average) score.